rsek/dataforged/starforged_moves.md

 ## Adventure Moves

+### Aid Your Ally

+**When you act in direct support of an ally**, envision how you aid them.
+Then, __Secure an Advantage__ or __Gain Ground__ to take action.
+If you score a hit, they (instead of you) take the benefits of the move.

+If you __Gain Ground__ and score a strong hit, you are both in control.
+On a weak hit, your ally is in control but you are in a bad spot.

 ### Face Danger

 **When you attempt something risky or react to an imminent threat**, envision your action and roll.
 If you act...